 January is National Glaucoma Awareness Month, an important time to spread the word about this sight-stealing disease.

-Currently, 2.7 million people in the United States over age 40 have glaucoma.
+More than 3 million people in the United States have glaucoma.
 The National Eye Institute projects this number will reach 4.2 million by 2030, a 58 percent increase.

 Glaucoma is called "the sneak thief of sight" since there are no symptoms and once vision is lost, it's permanent.
 As much as 40% of vision can be lost without a person noticing.

-Glaucoma is the leading cause of preventable blindness.
+Glaucoma is the leading cause of irreversible blindness.
 Moreover, among African American and Latino populations, glaucoma is more prevalent.
 Glaucoma is 6 to 8 times more common in African Americans than Caucasians.

 In the United States, approximately 120,000 are blind from glaucoma, accounting for 9% to 12% of all cases of blindness.
-Here are three ways you can help raise awareness:
+Here are some ways you can help raise awareness:

 Glaucoma is a group of eye diseases that gradually steal sight without warning.
 Although the most common forms primarily affect the middle-aged and the elderly, glaucoma can affect people of all ages.

 Vision loss is caused by damage to the optic nerve.
 This nerve acts like an electric cable with over a million wires.
 It is responsible for carrying images from the eye to the brain.